lanekatris/Uptime/README.md

 }
 ```

+### Overall functionality
+`/proc/uptime` exposed on a nfs share, containerized application running in k8s can access a persistent volume claim, a http api allows access to the data, and finally a node-red flow checks at a set interval to determine if the box has gone down within 24 hours.

 ### How?
 The `/proc/uptime` file determines the machine uptime in most Linux environments.

-**First number**: How long the OS has been running in seconds

-**Second number**: Idle time (what is this? :confused:)
+Example contents below:

 `
 9852.99 17711.51
 `

-A .net app reads the file, parses it, and then returns a JSON object indicating seconds, minutes, etc. regarding uptime
+**First number**: How long the OS has been running in seconds

+**Second number**: Idle time (what is this? :confused:)

 ### Goals
 1. **.NET core** - My experience in the past was with the full framework, wanted to dabble with core